Arbeit macht frei, or “Work will set you free”

 People often get confused when reading the title of this blog, “Mental Health Affairs,” specifically the tagline “The Final Solution to the Mental Health Crisis.”
 Folks often get stuck with “Final Solution.”
-Sirens, red flags, and even bells go off, I suppose, for some folks.
-I suspect this because the blog targets a vulnerable population, and I am flagrantly espousing fascist “nazi” rhetoric.
-Well, there is nothing flagrant about the way I go about things in the blog.
-The blog is purposeful and premeditated.
+Sirens, red flags, and even bells go off, I suppose.

-The only way to do so was to work, as the gate to Auschwitz bears a now-widely familiar inscription: Arbeit macht frei, or “Work will set you free.”
+The gate to Auschwitz bears a now-widely familiar inscription: Arbeit macht frei, or “Work will set you free.”

-The only way to survive life with severe mental illness is to constantly push back against it, and work towards recovery at all times.
-I have experienced this first hand as a person in recovery living with a severe mental health disorder and a clinician who has experience treating people with major mental health disorders.
+The only way to survive life with severe mental illness is to work towards recovery at all times constantly.
+I have experienced this first hand as a person in recovery living with a severe mental health disorder and a clinician who has experience treating people with significant mental health disorders.
 To describe this, I borrowed from the Nazis again.
 Joseph Georbells, when describing the enormity of the task ahead to win the war against the allies, called for Total War.

-Here is where Mental Health Affairs shifts from reclaiming the message, tone, and ethos and re-appropriates the definition entirely, and turns it on its head.
+Here is where Mental Health Affairs shifts from reclaiming the message, tone, and ethos, re-appropriating the definition entirely and turning it on its head.

 Here is where folks get even more uneasy and apprehensive about our Final Solution.
 Positive or negative trends, shifts, and ways of talking about mental health, like the fascist lingo here at Mental Health Affairs or more flowery prose of Pat Deegan in more than just the day’s language.

-Throughout the discourse and every intersection, these shifts are visible that society crosses paths with the psychiatric patient, most significantly in treating the disorder.
+Throughout the discourse and every intersection, these shifts show that society crosses paths with the psychiatric patient, most significantly treating the disorder.

 From an illness of the soul to the mind, medicalization has crept into mental health in all ways.
 My point with all this change talk is that when it comes to the great crisis…there is no crisis!